Media Management

 - Upload to Platform: Platform-hosted media has optimal precaching support

-- Keep Media Reasonable: Very large files (>500MB) may take time to precache
+- Keep Media Reasonable: Very large files (over 500MB) may take time to precache

 - Test Precaching: Check the console logs during testing to verify precaching completion